latentai/leip-tutorials/examples/environment.md

 export RECIPE_TEST_PATH=/home/username/recipe_test
 ```

-If you haven't already pulled the containers, login to the docker registry using your Personal Access Token
+If you have not already pulled the containers, log in to the docker registry using your Personal Access Token.

 ```bash
 docker login repository.latentai.com